scottorly/coviz19/README.md

 JSX is great but what if you don't want to bootstrap a videogame engine to build a web UI?

-[**D3**](https://d3js.org) has been the premier data visualization library for the web since it's debut in 2011.
+[**D3**](https://d3js.org) has been the premier data visualization library for the web since it's release in 2011.
 The famously verbose syntax can be painful to follow and remains a significant source of frustration for beginners.
 Meanwhile d3-selection provides a performant method of binding data to dom elements with a small footprint.

 d3activated uses  [**jsx-pragma**](https://github.com/ScottORLY/jsx-dom), a simple library used with [**babel**](https://babeljs.io) to transpile JSX to vanilla dom elements instead of react components.
 These elements can then be used with d3 for binding data to HTML Elements or SVG data visualizations.